ValzM/Random-Color-Generator/README.md

 ## Description

 This project allows you to generate random colors and gradients and copy them to your clipboard.
+Moreover, you have a history that saves all your color generation (resets each time the page reloads).
 It has been designed to be used in a css code.
 You can generate the following colors and gradients: